 Eczema Treatment

 Dermatitis, more commonly know as Eczema is an extremely common skin condition that causes inflammation, leaving skin red, dry, scaly, and itchy, sometimes even causing blistering and cracking.
-Golla Center for Dermatology in Pittsburgh provides Dry Skin & Eczema Treatment
+Eczema on hands is more than just a skin condition—it can interfere with everyday tasks, affect your comfort, and lower your quality of life.
+Golla Center for Dermatology in Pittsburgh provides Dry Skin & Eczema Treatment.

 Eczema is a chronic skin condition that causes inflammation, leading to symptoms like: